dogrun-inc/txt2gpml/README.md

-# df2gpml
+# txt2gpml
-Generate xml file from python dataframe format data using GPML2021.xsd
+Generate GPM from node, edge, and anchor data in text file format.